Released in September of 2012:

 Lannij Johnson, the Reverend on Ejit Island, stars as the Reverend on Ejit Island.

-Bill Weza starred as the EZ Price Store manager.
+Bill Weza starred as the EZ Price Mart store manager.

 Bill died the week before he was to watch this film for the first time.
 When we talked to him about having a role in our movie, he requested that his young son Bobby appear in the film with him.
 Bobby Weza is pictured here with his arms crossed on the left.
 Bill was a huge supporter of our projects and never said "no" to anything.
 Everyone in the Marshall Islands loved him, as did we.